 I am a former Fulbright Scholar, Foreign Language and Area Studies Fellow, and I’ve received grants from the National Science Foundation, the Social Science Research Council, the America-Japan Society, and the Center for Khmer Studies.
 I recently completed a postdoctoral fellowship at Stanford’s Shorenstein Asia-Pacific Research Center.

 My work is published in Social Problems, Gender & Society, Socio-Economic Review, Sociology of Development, Gender, Work, & Organization, and Contexts.
 My first peer reviewed journal article, “Activist, Entrepreneur, or Caretaker?: Negotiating Varieties of Women in Development” won the ASA Section on Sex & Gender’s Sally Hacker Best Graduate Student Paper Award in 2019.
+My most recent article, “The Logic of Patronage: Relational Work in Cambodian International Nongovernmental Organizations” won the ASA’s Granovetter Award for Best Article in Economic Sociology in 2025.